summitllc/git_school/readme.md

 ```

 Notice that we still have `master` checked out.
 Use `git checkout my_new_branch`
-to checkout your newly created branch.
+to check out your newly created branch.

 That's it for creating a new branch, but I will point out one nice shortcut to
 impress people at parties.
 You can accomplish both of these steps (creating and